coryarcangel/coryarcangel.com/_works/2005-011-old-friends.md

   chapter markers.
 It took me all summer to figure out how to re-program a DVD, and to this day this project is one of the stupider things I ever spent an insane amount of time and energy doing.
-Especially since it was virtually impossible to show in any traditional sense (hence comedy clubs).&nbsp; "
+Especially since it was virtually impossible to show in any traditional sense (hence comedy clubs).&nbsp;"
 live_url:
 youtube:
 related_code: